p-adic interpolation of automorphic periods for GL(2): Central value formulae and algebraicity

-\begin{proof} By Theorem \ref{formula+1}, we have that Now, we can view $\varphi$ as an automorphic function on the set $C(B; H) = B^{\times} \backslash \widehat{B}^{\times} /H$, for $H$ some compact open subgroup of $\widehat{B}^{\times}$.
-This function is determined uniquely up to multiplication by nonzero complex scalar by the Jacquet-Langlands correspondence.
+By Theorem \ref{formula+1}, we have that Now, we can view $\varphi$ as an automorphic function on the set $C(B; H) = B^{\times} \backslash \widehat{B}^{\times} /H$, for $H$ some compact open subgroup of $\widehat{B}^{\times}$.
+This function is determined uniquely up to multiplication by a nonzero complex scalar by the Jacquet-Langlands correspondence.
 Moreover, since $B$ is totally definite, the space $C(B; H)$ is finite.
 Using this fact, it is easy to see that we can fix a basis for the space of automorphic forms on $C(B; H)$ taking values in ${\ZZ}(\pi)$.
-The result is then simple to deduce from that fact that $P_{\Omega}^B(\varphi)$ is a finite integral, using the expression $(\ref{ev0})$. \end{proof}
+The result is then simple to deduce from $(\ref{ev0})$, using the fact that $P_{\Omega}^B(\varphi)$ is a finite integral. \end{proof}

-\subsection{Central derivative values for the case of $\epsilon = -1$}
+\subsection{Central derivative values for the case of $k=1$}